 Continuous testing is frequently implemented as a collection of automated regression, performance, and other tests run through the CI/CD pipeline.

 Benefits of Implementing CI/CD Pipeline

 Companies attempt to deploy features as quickly as possible to stay competitive in the present market.
-A seamless CI/CD pipeline is the perfect platform for these short-release cycles.
+A seamless CI/CD pipeline is perfect for these short-release cycles.

 Involve Substantial Logs

-A CI/CD pipeline generates a lot of logging data at every level of the development process.
+A CI/CD pipeline generates much logging data at every development process level.
 Several technologies can be used to efficiently examine these logs and provide fast feedback on the system.

 With practically minimal manual involvement, teams can create, test, and deliver features automatically.
 Multiple daily releases may be made a reality with a smooth CI/CD workflow.

 Organizations are increasingly delivering features several times each day.
 Only a few firms, such as Netflix, Amazon, and Facebook, have accomplished this aim.